Fellowship Application Tips

 - Ask questions on Quora/Reddit

-- Come to Hackbright’s events and corner an alumna until she talks to you.
+- Come to Hackbright’s events and corner a graduate until they talk to you.
 (Be nice, please.)

-- Email our Admissions Manager Dori Grant at email@example.com and she can connect you with alumnae!
+- Email our admissions team at email@example.com and she can connect you with alumni!